miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 Magnetic field lines are always present in a closed loop.
 Therefore, there can't be a single magnetic North or a South pole.

 The interplay between electric charges and magnetic fields is called electromagnetism.
 Moving electric charges create a magnetic field.
-For example, current flowing in a wire creates a concentrical electric field around the wire.
+For example, current flowing in a wire creates a concentrical magnetic field around the wire.
 Further, if the magnetic field changes, current is induced in the wire.

 A magnetic field always wants to remain steady and stores energy.